-But the committee's solution was no solution at all.
-It advocated yet another federal bureaucracy to compete with the already existing one, as if there were such a thing as a good, efficient bureaucracy without a vested interest anywhere.
+But the committee's solution did not live up to its findings.
+It advocated yet another bureaucracy to compete with the already existing one, as if there were such a thing as a good, efficient bureaucracy anywhere without a vested interest.
 Furthermore, it raised the sticky question of where the committee would find the constituent support for such a solution.
 "Reading," they wrote, "still just might be the kind of issue that suggests bold new steps without really upsetting any applecarts.
 As we have suggested above, however, a reading program divorced from realignment of power, influence, and income has dismal prospects for success."
 Which meant that any real solution would have to be found outside the public sector.

 Actually, in 1975, there was already in operation a federal program that was making a very discreet effort to circumvent the establishment.
-It had been launched in 1970 by the U.S. Commissioner of Education, James E. Allen, Jr., as the Right-to-Read program.
-The purpose of the program was to mobilize a national commitment to literacy somewhat in the same spirit that the nation had mobilized its talents and technology to put a man on the moon, but with much less money.
+It had been launched in 1970 by the U.S. Commissioner of Education, program was to mobilize a national commitment to literacy somewhat in the same spirit that the nation had mobilized its talents and technology to put a man on the moon, but with much less money.
 That such a program was even needed when Title One was already supplementing the schools with billions of dollars in reading programs merely dramatized the frustration that "good" bureaucrats sometimes experience in dealing with "bad" bureaucrats.